-Rough-skinned know are for there toxicity if swallowed, Garter snakes in certain areas are immune to this toxin.
+Rough-skinned Newts are toxic if swallowed and can irritate the skin, Garter snakes in certain areas are immune to this toxin.

 For photographing this newt, I grabbed some moss and and an old piece of wood to make a quick setup.
 Its best to work quick and to not stress the subject, if you do aggravate it they can let out a powerful toxin.
 Its always best to wash your hands before and after handling newts and salamanders.